scouten/ericscouten.travel/content/2021/05-21+eastern-washington-road-trip/index.md

 <!-- more -->

-I netted eight new parks on this weekend and a handful of other interesting photos in the points between.
+I netted eight new parks on this weekend (see the brown dots on the map below) and a handful of other interesting photos in the points between.

 {{ es_image(id="es-4206-004p", caption = "Hooper, Washington") }}
 {{ es_image(id="es-4206-014p", caption = "Hooper, Washington") }}